Public Affairs & Media Relations

 For the Media

-The MUSC Office of Public Relations Media Relations team offers assistance to print, broadcast and online media.
-We can connect you with faculty experts, assist you with arranging interviews, video and photo shoots on campus, make parking arrangments, or help you locate photos, press releases or recent news items.
+The MUSC Office of Public Affairs and Media Relations offers assistance to print, broadcast and online media.
+We can connect you with faculty experts, assist you with arranging interviews, video and photo shoots on campus, make parking arrangements, or help you locate photos, press releases or recent news items.

 Find an Expert

 Members of the news media can contact the media relations team for assistance in finding experts to comment on timely new topics, explain complex health care related issues and more.
 Our office also maintains a list of faculty experts available for comment on timely topics.
 Contact Tony Ciuffo at 843-792-2626 for assistance.
 Another resource is our Featured Expert series highlighting accomplishments of our faculty and staff.

 You can request MUSC stock photographs, head shots, or specific event photos; b-roll and interview footage are often available to members of media in regards to press releases and major announcements.
 To learn more about procedures for taking photos or filming on campus, contact Sarah Pack.

 MUSC Public Affairs and Media Relations provides condition reports to members of the mass media 24/7/365 during our office hours of 8:30 a.m. to 5 p.m. and after hours through our on-call system.